-Ackee has become one of my favorite all time dishes – many claim it is an acquired taste however I feel like it’s such a blank canvas and it gives you the opportunity to prepare it to your likeness.
+Ackee has become one of my favorite all-time dishes – many claims it is an acquired taste however I feel like it’s such a blank canvas and it gives you the opportunity to prepare it to your likeness.

-I love making this dish Ackee + Saltfish (cod fish) and usually pairs it with either brown Basmanti or provisions (boil gree bananas, dumplings, yams, sweet potatoes, etc. The reason I tend not to order this meal when I’m out is because a lot restaurant cannot seem to find the perfect balance to this dish; meaning it’s prepared with too much cod fish not enough Ackee fruit – I also enjoy it more when the ackee fruit isn’t minced or like some would say mashed out however it must be steamed through properly.
+I love making this dish Ackee + Saltfish (codfish) and usually pairs it with either brown Basmati or provisions (boil gree bananas, dumplings, yams, sweet potatoes, etc. The reason I tend not to order this meal when I’m out is because a lot restaurant cannot seem to find the perfect balance to this dish; meaning it’s prepared with too much codfish, not enough Ackee fruit – I also enjoy it more when the ackee fruit isn’t minced or like some would say mashed out however it must be steamed through properly.
 See below for a brief history and deets on this particular dish.

 Grilled Roti + AckeeHummus